warpdotdev/themes/README.md

 ## Custom Background Images

 If want to use a custom background image, Warp supports either:
-* a relative path to `~/.warp/themes`
+* A relative path to `~/.warp/themes/background.jpg`
-* the absolute path to the background image
+* The absolute path to the background image `/Users/my_user/Documents/background.jpg`

-If your background image was under `~/.warp/themes/level_one/level_two/background_image.jpg` then the filepath in the yaml should be:
+If your background image was under `~/.warp/themes/level_one/level_two/background_image.jpg` then the file path in the yaml should be:

 ```yaml
 background_image: